 Dream analysis is seen in every culture, sacred doctrine, and religion.
 In ancient times, as dreams were perceived as spiritual messages from the divine, dreams were mostly analyzed by powerful healers, seers, and priests.
 It’s only really since Freud, 1900 (circa), that dreams became part of the psychoanalyst’s profession.

 We read of dreams and dream interpretation in both the old and new testament of the Bible.
-I think it safe to say most people are familiar Joseph and his dream interpretations or Daniel’s dream although, the Bible is jam-packed with far more insights into dreams.
+I think it safe to say most people are familiar with Joseph and his dream interpretations or Daniel’s dream although, the Bible is jam-packed with far more insights into dreams.

-Oldest Records of Dream Interpretation.
+Oldest Records of Dream Interpretation

 Of the oldest records of dream interpretation is, however, the Chester Beatty Papyrus of 1220 B.C. (circa).
 The curator of the British Museum commented, “The papyrus Chester Beatty 3 is divided over four frames and contains a manual for interpreting dreams on the recto and literary texts on the verso.
 The dream book on the recto is written in a fine literary hand of an unknown scribe.”

 Nevertheless, many remain suspect as science cannot prove or disprove dream analysis.

 Your dreams are spectacularly informative!
 If your eyes are a ‘window into your soul’, your dream state is then the actual playground.
 The symbolic dream emporium is where you are exchanging your conscious perceptions and experiences for symbols and messages reflecting your unconscious ‘you’.
 It’s most intriguing.